 - Other conditions.

-nausea, vomiting, diarrhea, decreased heart rate, hallucinations, and heart problems in some people.
+American mistletoe is POSSIBLY UNSAFE when taken by mouth.
+All American mistletoe plant parts have historically been considered poisonous.
+However, some reports suggest that eating up to 20 berries or 5 leaves might not cause serious adverse effects.
+However, American mistletoe can cause nausea, vomiting, diarrhea, decreased heart rate, hallucinations, and heart problems in some people.
 Also, one of the chemicals in American mistletoe seems to be similar to poisons in cobra venom.
 This chemical can cause “cardiac arrest,” a condition in which the heart suddenly stops beating.

 Special Precautions & Warnings:Pregnancy and breast-feeding: It is LIKELY UNSAFE to use American mistletoe during pregnancy or breast-feeding.
 Don't use it.